bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 authors:
   - Gustav Karlsson
 ---
-## ArgoCD intro
+## What is ArgoCD?

-ArgoCD is a continuous delivery tool for Kubernetes that uses git-repos as the source-of-truth for the desired state of your cluster.
+[ArgoCD](https://argoproj.github.io/argo-cd/) is a continuous delivery tool for Kubernetes that uses git-repos as the source-of-truth for the desired state of your cluster.
 It will continuously monitor the git-repos for changes, render the manifests and apply them to your cluster.
 It comes with a UI for visualizing your resources, something which is very handy, especially if you are new to Kubernetes.